llPekoll/amo/README.md

 I believe the presentation of the focused image can be improved over time.
 Some potential enhancements include:

 - Finding a correct way to display only fetchable images.
-- Tweaking the camera, image animations and the layout for row and column for responsivness.
+- Tweaking the camera, image animations.
+- layout for row and column to better fit the screen for every size.
 - Consider splitting `main.ts` further (e.g., separating `drawWall` and event listeners into distinct files).

 This is what I could achieve within the 8-hour timeframe.